fred-maina/email_sender/readme.md

 The script will:

-1. Send emails to all recipients listed in the CSV file.
+1. Send emails to all recipients listed in the `emails.csv` file.
-2. Remove the successfully sent email addresses from the CSV.
+2. Remove successfully sent email addresses from the CSV, ensuring that they are no longer part of the list for future sends.
 3. Send a final confirmation email to the administrator.

 ## Sample `.env` File